 D.A.: meth destroyed nurse's career, personal relationships

+Shawnee County District Attorney Mike Kagay spoke to members of the Sunrise Optimist Club of North Topeka Tuesday.
 When she was being sentenced in Shawnee County District Court, a local nurse told the judge that when she became addicted to methamphetamine, she lost everything - her job, her home and all her relationships.
-Shawnee County District Attorney Mike Kagay told the nurse's story on Tuesday when he spoke to members of the Sunrise Optimist Club of North Topeka.

 Start the conversation, or Read more at The Capital-Journal.